masa213f/sleepd/README.md

 - Logging

-    For ease of checking operation, sleepd outputs logs to `stdout` periodically (default: every second).
+    For ease of checking operation, sleepd outputs logs to `stdout` periodically (default: every 10 seconds).
     Events from the outside (e.g. signals) are also output to the log.

 - Signal handling